Go to the top

 February 2021

+Thinking European Security Together.
 Our Franco-German Security Forum brought together experts to discuss the most pressing security and defence issues facing Europe today.
-The event was made up of two panels: “What is the next step for European sovereignty?” and “Should the EU readjust its strategic compass?”
-In the first panel, participants highlighted the importance of joint responses to security questions, emphasising that a common approach is possible.
-In the second panel, participants stressed that the Strategic Compass is only a starting point for European defence, and that both more depth and breadth are likely to develop overtime.
+In the first panel “What is the next step for European sovereignty?” participants highlighted the importance of joint responses to security questions, emphasising that a common approach is possible.
+In the second panel “Should the EU readjust its strategic compass?” participants stressed that the Strategic Compass is only a starting point for European defence, and that both more depth and breadth are likely to develop overtime.
+[More impressions here]